google/gnxi/oc_config_validate/docs/testclasses.md

 Uses gNMI Subscribe messages, of type ONCE.

+This testcase supports sending multiple xpaths in the gNMI Subscribe request.

 Optionally, every Update messages can have its timestamp value checked against the local time when the Subscription message was sent.
 The absolute time drift is compared against a max value in secs.